How to Change an African Grey’s One-Person Bond | Build Trust with Your Parrot

 If you own an African Grey, you’ve probably experienced their unique personalities firsthand.
 They’re smart, witty, and oh, so loyal.
 But here’s the thing: sometimes they can get a little too loyal—bonding with just one person in the household.

-If your African Grey has a tendency to play favorites (and you’re not the chosen one), you might be wondering: “Can I change this?”
+If your African Grey has a tendency to play favorites (and you’re not the chosen one), you might be wondering: “Can I change an African Grey’s bond?”
 Spoiler alert: Yes, it’s possible, but it’ll take some patience, love, and probably a few treats!

 Discover how to improve your African Grey’s bond, break their attachment to one person, and build trust with multiple owners using these expert tips and strategies!